We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 Usual day of a Music Teacher

-When arriving to the school, I sit down for a cup of coffee in the staff lounge.
+When arriving at school, I sit down for a cup of coffee in the staff lounge.
 While catching up with colleagues nearby, I check Teams on my laptop.
-Usually there are a few notifications that require my attention from the admin or colleagues.
+Usually, there are a few notifications that require my attention from the admin or colleagues.
 I teach mostly the upper grades where students are generally more self-oriented.

 I go to the music room to set everything ready for the first lesson starting at 8:00 am.
 I have two 45-minute lessons back-to-back for two groups of Grade 7.
 Our curriculum is very close to the Finnish one with some local adaptations, so we usually sing and play together while learning bigger entities about musical elements, music history, or for instance different musical genres.
 Even though music may not play as big role in everyday life and in the community as it does in Finland, all students across the grade levels are very engaged and eager to participate and learn.